 Our route today is a leisurely one as there are so many things to see.
 The Belgians have an excellent network of cycle lanes and quiet roads and we benefit from these to ride in a large loop north and east of the city.
 First stop is Essex Farm, another cemetery famous as the place where John MacRae wrote the poem ‘In Flanders Fields’ which eloquently established the poppy flower as the symbol of remembrance whilst he was working at the aid post there as a surgeon.
-The aid post has been reconstructed and sat underneath the artillery positions, and we then pass the point where the Germans carried out the first gas attack in the second battle of Ypres in 1915.
-Had they known at the time, they could have rolled up the salient there and then as the defending forces had fled.
+The aid post has been reconstructed and you can see the conditions in which he operated.
+We then pass the point where the Germans carried out the first gas attack in the second battle of Ypres in 1915.

-We also pass the Langemark cemetery where 44,000 German soldiers are buried following the 1914 attack when the allies held their position and the salient was established.
-From here it is on to Tyne Cot, then passing the memorial to the tunnelling companies along a quiet back road we arrive at Sanctuary Wood where some trench systems are preserved as they were at the end of the war.
+We also pass the Langemark cemetery where 44,000 German soldiers are buried, many dying during the 1914 attack when the allies held their position and the salient was established.
+From here it is on to Tyne Cot, then passing the memorial to the tunnelling companies along a quiet back road, to Hill 60.
 (41 km / 26 miles).

 Day 3: Yesterday we covered the northern salient and today we set off from Ypres en route to our next overnight stop near the Vimy Memorial.
 On the way, we visit some of the key points in the southern salient including the mine craters of the Messines Ridge.
 4 Victoria Crosses were awarded on 7 June 1917 during the attack on Messines, and the prelude to this battle was the detonation of 19 huge mines in sequence, with the blasts reputedly heard in London.
 The ridge was tactically important as it held the high ground on the southern arc of the Ypres salient, and the battle was strategically important as it diverted German troops from the Battle of Arras.
 British and Commonwealth troops, notably Anzacs, achieved their objectives that day by advancing behind a creeping artillery barrage.
 We visit the New Zealand Memorial at Messines; in it are two German bunkers from which is a fine place to appreciate the battlefield.

-We skirt ‘Plug Street’, as the Tommies called Ploegsteert, seeing the site of one of the Christmas Truces of 1914, and south of Armentieres the rows of pillboxes remain in open fields showing where the front lines were as we first visit Fromelles, scene of yet more bitter fighting by the Australians; then at Neuve Chapelle the Indian Memorial is another reminder that the whole of the British Empire was involved in the conflict.
+We skirt ‘Plug Street’, as the Tommies called Ploegsteert, seeing the site of one of the Christmas Truces of 1914, and south of Armentieres visit Fromelles, scene of yet more bitter fighting by the Australians then pass the rows of pillboxes which remain on Aubers Ridge.
 En route to our overnight stop in Arras we visit the incredible spectacle of the Canadian Memorial at Vimy Ridge with its lunar landscape of craters all around.
 The monument itself is awe inspiring and humbling.
 The memorial park contains sections of trench and tunnels (which it is possible to visit) and a small museum and is a ‘must-see’.
-(88 km / 55 miles, possibility to ride 2 shorter sections.)
+(91 km / 58 miles).

-Day 4: South from Arras we enter the area which more than any other battle is talismatic of the sacrifices made in the Great War as it saw the largest single day loss in the history of the British Army – it is important to remember that this includes men from all over the Empire, as it was then.
-Here, the artillery barrage was ill judged and too far forward to offer the protection desired.
-When it had passed, the German infantry rose from their dug outs in plenty of time to confront the advancing enemy, with the resultant catastrophic loss of life which will forever be associated with the word Somme.
-We pass through Gommecourt and then Serre, with its haunting cemeteries and the memorials to the Pals Battalions.
-We pass the venues of many more fierce battles before arriving at pretty Beaumont Hamel and continuing past the Hawthorn Ridge mine crater (the explosion of this is often shown in documentary films), Auchonvillers and then climb up to the Newfoundland Memorial Park, where the Newfoundland Regiment was all but wiped out with all of its officers and 90% of its men killed or wounded on 1 July 1916.
-In November the Highland Division finally took the objective and a memorial exists to their bravery too.
-The trench systems here show the close proximity of the front lines.
-We progress to see the memorial, which together with the Menin Gate, is perhaps the most important of the Great War at Thiepval.
+Day 4: South from Arras we enter the area which more than any other battle is talismatic of the sacrifices made in the Great War as it saw the largest single day loss in the history of the British Army.
+We ride through Gommecourt and then Serre, with its haunting cemeteries and the memorials to the Pals Battalions.
+We pass the venues of many more fierce battles before arriving at pretty Beaumont Hamel and continuing past the Hawthorn Ridge mine crater (the explosion of this is often shown in documentary films), Auchonvillers and then the Newfoundland Memorial Park, where the Newfoundland Regiment was all but wiped out with all of its officers and 90% of its men killed or wounded on 1 July 1916.
+We progress to see the memorial at Thiepval, which together with the Menin Gate, is perhaps the most important of the Great War.
 Views of the open landscape are seen through the soaring arches where the names of 75,000 missing are carved, giving a real appreciation of the terrain so fiercely fought for.
 (55km / 34 miles).